bowiejaffin/Screen-Time-and-its-Effects-on-Students/README.md

 ---

 ## Project Overview

-This project analyzes how screen time could have impacts on sleep patterns and health outcomes using real-world survey dataset along with a simulated survey dataset.
-With simulated data we can see the clean application of theory or trends we find in other data and a real-world survey gives us a glimps of the messy reality we live in.
-These could maybe help us see ___HHow does screen time vary across age groups, and to what extent is it associated with changes in sleep patterns and reported health impacts___
+This project analyzes how screen time could impact sleep patterns and health outcomes using a real-world survey dataset along with a simulated survey dataset.
+With simulated data, we can see the clean application of theory or trends found in other data, while a real-world survey provides a glimpse of the messy reality we live in.
+Together, these datasets help us explore:
+___How does screen time vary across age groups, and to what extent is it associated with changes in sleep patterns and reported health impacts?___

-Awnsering that Question and using the datasets can help us understand or better think about:
+Answering this question using the datasets can help us better understand or think about:
-+The prevenlce of screens in our lifes for entertainment and education and its repurcitopns +The affect Covid-19 pandemic had on screen time usage +Diffrence in screen usage by age
++ The prevalence of screens in our lives for entertainment and education and their repercussions
++ The effect the COVID-19 pandemic had on screen time usage
++ Differences in screen usage by age

 ---

 ## Data Sources

-Two diffrent data sets were used within this analysis to help provide diffrent data and information
+Two different datasets were used in this analysis to provide varied data and perspectives.

 ### Simulated Dataset - [Indian Kids Screentime 2025](https://www.kaggle.com/datasets/ankushpanday2/indian-kids-screentime-2025)
-- Simulated 9712 Indian kids aged 8-18 survery responses
+- Simulated 9,712 survey responses from Indian children aged 8–18
-- Key variables in the data include age, gender, average screen time, educational to recrational usage ratio, and health impacts
+- Key variables include age, gender, average screen time, educational-to-recreational usage ratio, and health impacts
-- It was created as way to help show the rise in screen time among indian children.
+- Created to help illustrate the rise in screen time among Indian children

 ### Real-World Dataset - [Digital Device Usage and Psychological Well-Being in the Post-COVID-19 Era](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/W5GNLE)
-- Data is sourced from Harvard Dataverse
+- Data sourced from Harvard Dataverse
-- Anoymirzed survey of 622 partipants of various ages, proffessions, and backgrounds no real stated exact data
+- An anonymized survey of 622 participants of various ages, professions, and backgrounds
-- Key Variables in the data include age, sleep pattern, daily phone usage before durning and after Covid-19
+- Key variables include age, sleep patterns, and daily phone usage before, during, and after COVID-19

 ---